TMK 2200

-The TMK 2200 (also known as NT 2200) is a low-floor tram that operates in Zagreb, the capital of Croatia.
-ZET (lit.
-'Zagreb Electric Tram', the city public transportation company), ordered 70 vehicles in 2003 after Crotram consortium won the tender on the ground of lower price, competing with offers by Siemens (Combino) and AnsaldoBreda (Sirio).
+TMK 2200 (also known as NT 2200) is a low-floor tram that operates in Zagreb, the capital of Croatia.
+The city public transportation company Zagreb Electric Tram ordered 70 vehicles in 2003 after Crotram consortium won the tender on the ground of lower price, competing with offers by Siemens (Combino) and AnsaldoBreda (Sirio).

 The first batch of vehicles was delivered, as the contract requested, from May 2005 until June 2007.
-Satisfied with the quality of the trams, ZET ordered another 70 vehicles in mid-2007, which are due to be delivered by May 2009.
-All 140 vehicles ordered by ZET are 32 m long, 5-part version, but ZET have also announced a purchase of 60 shorter (3-part, about 21 m long) trams of this type.
+Satisfied with the quality of the trams, ZET ordered another 70 vehicles in mid-2007, which were delivered by May 2009.
+All 140 vehicles ordered by ZET are 32 m long, 5-part version.

 The price of the second batch is €130 million (€1.85 m. per vehicle) and is somewhat higher than price for the initial 70 ordered in 2003 (€112 million).
 However, due to lower production costs the increased price is still very competitive compared to other European equivalents, which are priced up to €2.5 million each per similar vehicle.

 Other transport companies also have been interested.
 International interest in purchasing the TMK 2200 series tramway exists.
 Although Croatian press articles have suggested many operators being seriously interested in the TMK 2200, the more concrete arrangements so far have been: